QuantEcon/lecture-python.myst/lectures/newton_method.md

 With the larger overhead, the speed is not better than the optimized `scipy` function.

-However, things will change when we move to higher dimensional problems.

 ### A High-Dimensional Problem

 Our next step is to investigate a large market with 3,000 goods.

-A JAX version of this section using GPU accelerated linear algebra, automatic differentiation is available [here](https://jax.quantecon.org/newtons_method.html#application)
+A JAX version of this section using GPU accelerated linear algebra and automatic differentiation is available [here](https://jax.quantecon.org/newtons_method.html#application)

-(Spoiler: the JAX version can compute the result in just a few seconds)

 The excess demand function is essentially the same, but now the matrix $A$ is $3000 \times 3000$ and the parameter vectors $b$ and $c$ are $3000 \times 1$.